 Similarly as before, whether the remainder is an integer or a floating-point number depends on the data types of the operands.
 For example:

 In the example above, because at least one of the operands 5.0 is a floating-point number, the remainder will also be a floating point number.

 This modulo operator is actually pretty useful to programmatically answer a very simple question: is a number odd or even?

-From math, we know that when we divide a number by 2, if the remainder is 1, then the number is odd, and if it is 0, then the number is even.
-We know that 15, for example, is odd.
+From math, you know that when you divide a number by 2, if the remainder is 1, then the number is odd, and if it is 0, then the number is even. you know that 15, for example, is odd.

 >>> 15 % 2 1

 And indeed, the remainder of dividing 15 by 2 is 1, so 15 is odd.

 What about 20?
 You can again use the modulo operator and you get 0, so 20 is even, as shown here: